-Providing IRB-approved centralized tissue procurement services, fresh tissue collection, histology services, tissue microarrays, and automated quantitative analysis of in situ biomarkers for Cancer Center members.
+Providing IRB-approved centralized tissue procurement services, fresh tissue collection, histology services, and tissue microarrays for Cancer Center members.

-The Tissue Management Shared Resource was established to provide IRB-approved centralized tissue procurement service for specimens derived from consented human participants.
+The Tissue Management Shared Resource was established to provide Institutional Review Board-approved centralized tissue procurement services for specimens derived from consented human participants.
 A full description of our services is listed below.

-More than 23,000 bodily fluids such as blood, urine, and pleural fluid and tissue specimens including breast, lung, prostate, kidney, bladder, colon, liver, and pancreas have been collected since its establishment.
+More than 30,000 tissue specimens including from breast, lung, prostate, kidney, bladder, colon, liver, and pancreas, and bodily fluids including blood, urine, and pleural fluid are archived.
 Each tissue aliquot is evaluated by a board-certified anatomical pathologist to determine tumor cellularity.
-The resource has both frozen and formalin-fixed paraffin-embedded tissue available for research projects.
+The resource has both frozen and formalin-fixed paraffin-embedded (FFPE) tissue, serum, plasma, and buffy coat aliquots available for research projects.

 Fresh Tissue Collection

 In parallel with the banking effort, the Tissue Management Shared Resource offers prospective procurement services of fresh tissue or blood.
 The prospective procurement is coordinated with the surgical staff, pathologists, and investigators.
 All prospective procurement requests must be approved by the resource director and tissue-specific committees and reviewed on a yearly basis.
 Please log into our iLab website to request specimens.

 Routine histology methods for formalin fixation, vacuum infiltration, and paraffin embedding are used by the Tissue Management Shared Resource.
 FFPE tissue sections are typically cut at 4 microns and can be stained with hematoxylin and eosin.
 Tissue processing and staining are fully automated.
 Please log into our iLab website to request histology services.
 Bring a printed copy of the request to the resource when dropping off specimens.